 We believe our prescription drug candidate PV-10 may afford competitive advantage compared to currently available options for the treatment of certain types of cancer.
-We are developing PV-10, a sterile injectible form of rose bengal disodium (Rose Bengal), for direct injection into tumors.
+We are developing PV-10, a sterile injectable form of rose bengal disodium (Rose Bengal), for direct injection into tumors.
 It is an immuno-chemoablative agent that when injected intralesionally is tantamount to an "in situ" vaccination following acute and durable necrosis of diseased tissue.
 Because PV-10 is retained in diseased or damaged tissue but quickly dissipates from healthy tissue, we believe we can develop therapies that confine treatment to cancerous tissue and reduce collateral impact on healthy tissue.
-We have conducted Phase 1 and Phase 2 studies of PV-10 for the treatment of liver and breast cancers, each of which are described in more detail below.
+We have conducted Phase 1 and Phase 2 studies of PV-10 for the treatment of recurrent and metastatic melanoma, and Phase 1 studies of PV-10 for the treatment of liver and breast cancers, each of which are described in more detail below.

-Metastatic Melanoma
+Recurrent Melanoma